akka/akka-http/akka-http-scalafix/README.md

 ## Applying locally defined rules to docs examples

  * run `scalafixEnable` on the sbt shell (this will unfortunately require a complete rebuild afterwards)
+ * run `set scalacOptions in ThisBuild += "-P:semanticdb:synthetics:on"` to allow access to synthetics
  * e.g. run docs/scalafixAll MigrateToServerBuilder`

 *Note:* There's some weird stuff going on regarding cross-publishing.
 The `scalafixScalaBinaryVersion` line in build.sbt